 Ms Lee See Hong is a businesswoman with extensive professional and entrepreneurial experiences.
 She graduated with a Bachelor of Commerce from Flinders University, Australia.
 She started her career as an Export Manager Trainee in the Omega Lubricant Division of Magna Industrial Co.
-Ltd. in 1994 and subsequently set up her own business distributing specialized lubricants and lubricators which helps to reduce plant operating costs as well as provide solutions to various types of lubrication-related problems faced by various major industries throughout Malaysia.
-She has also successfully set up a new lubricant business in Vietnam.
-She sits on the Board of several other private limited companies.
+Ltd. in 1994 and subsequently set up her own business distributing specialized lubricants as well as lubricators that help reduce plant operating costs and provide solutions to various types of lubricationrelated problems faced by various major industries throughout Malaysia.
+She has also successfully set up and operate a lubricant business in Vietnam.
+She also sits on the Board of several other private limited companies.